 - complete 67% of all hours attempted.

-If, after the semester of academic warning the student’s cumulative GPA remains below the required standard, the student will then be placed on academic probation for the following semester.
-Students on academic probation may continue on probation if they show academic progress by achieving at least a 2.0 GPA each semester, until the cumulative GPA reaches the minimum acceptable standard.
+If a student who is currently on academic warning has a semester GPA which is less than 2.0, the student will be placed on Academic Probation for the following semester.
+Students on Academic Probation may continue on probation if they show academic progress by achieving at least a 2.0 GPA each semester, until the cumulative GPA reaches the minimum acceptable standard.

-Students who are readmitted after academic suspension must maintain at least a semester GPA of 2.0 to be eligible to register for the next semester.
-Students who return from suspension, but do not maintain a semester GPA of 2.0 will be placed on academic dismissal for three semesters (exclusive of the summer term).
-Students who are dismissed must petition the Vice President for Academic Affairs to apply for readmission.
+Students who are readmitted after academic suspension must maintain at least a semester GPA of 2.0 each semester enrolled to be eligible to register for the next semester.
+Students who return from academic suspension, but do not maintain a semester GPA of 2.0 will be placed on Academic Dismissal for three semesters (exclusive of the summer term).
+Students who are dismissed must petition the Office of the Provost/Vice President for Student Success (or his/her designee) to apply for readmission.
 Please review the College Catalog for more details.
+Students who are returning from Academic Dismissal are required to meet with the Director of Academic Advising and Student Success for assistance after they are granted permission for readmission.